How Attackers Evade Secure Email Gateways & How to Stop Them

 Delayed Payload Activation

 One of the most effective evasion techniques involves separating the initial delivery from the actual attack.
-According to Microsoft’s 2024 Digital Defense Report, over 62% of sophisticated email attacks now employ some form of delayed payload activation.
+Security research shows that sophisticated email attacks often employ some form of delayed payload activation.

 This approach works because traditional SEGs typically scan emails at the time of delivery, when messages pass through the security gateway.
 By ensuring the malicious components activate only after this initial scanning, attackers can bypass detection.
 Common delayed activation methods include:

-Time-delayed payloads that activate hours or days after delivery, long after initial security scanning is complete.
-A Mandiant analysis of recent campaigns found average delays increasing from 10 hours in 2023 to 37 hours in early 2025, specifically to bypass security rescanning windows.
+- Time-delayed payloads that activate hours or days after delivery, long after initial security scanning is complete.
+Recent campaign analysis has found average delays increasing over time, specifically to bypass security rescanning windows.

 Exploiting Trusted Channels

 Attackers increasingly leverage legitimate services and trusted channels to bypass security systems that rely on reputation-based filtering.
-Recent Barracuda Networks research shows a 78% increase in 2024 of attacks leveraging trusted service abuse compared to the previous year.
+Security researchers have observed an increase in attacks leveraging trusted service abuse in recent years.

 Common approaches include:

-Brand impersonation using legitimate but compromised email marketing platforms.
-A 2024 Abnormal Security study found a 63% increase in attacks abusing marketing automation platforms, which typically have established sender reputations and mail delivery optimization features that help bypass security controls.
+- Brand impersonation using legitimate but compromised email marketing platforms.
+Security research has identified an increase in attacks abusing marketing automation platforms, which typically have established sender reputations and mail delivery optimization features that help bypass security controls.

 Content Obfuscation Techniques